uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

 ![image](https://user-images.githubusercontent.com/118239146/222337133-d8db7b57-961a-454e-bf68-1399f8d5e344.png)

 Here, the visualisation may be too sparse, making it harder to draw conclusions.
-Finding the best number of bins can be achieved algorithmically or manual aesthetic choice.
+Finding the best number of bins can be achieved algorithmically or manual choice.

 #### Cumulative histogram